The USM Peer Mentorship Program is designed to match new or prospective graduate students with more experienced students in the same degree path.

 • Help our graduate community grow and make new connections

-If you are interested in applying to the program, please do so by completing this application.
-You can also explore this page for more details about how the program works!
+If you are interested in applying to the program, please do so by completing the application when we post it to this page.

 The following is a brief introduction to the program and how it operates.